 Fortunately, managing the content on your mobile site is easy.
-Good content management tools (Orbit’s Mighty-Site is an example) can manage website content for both screens, big and small, from one place.
+Good content management tools can manage website content for both screens, big and small, from one place.

 Some features are a natural fit for smart phones.
 The following is a list of features that lend themselves well to mobile web sites.